-New business margin has improved as a result of the expense assumption change.
+New business margin has improved as a result of the expense assumption change and increase in the premium level.

 Individual pensions

 Individual pensions business has exhibited lower sales volumes in another year of transition and challenging market conditions.
 This has led to a lower VNB year-on-year.